BIH-CEI/rarelink/docs/user_guide/phenopacket_mapper.rst

 Extensions around RD CDM --> Rules for REDCap Sheets -> (example sheets to download and use) -> RareLink preconfiguration in Phenopacket Mapper --> validated GA4GH Phenopackets

-- extension based on CEIENR use case

-In the following sections, we will provide a detailed description of the Phenopacket Mapper configuration for the RD CDM v2.0 and the data extending the RD CDM.

-These specifications were implemented for our RareLink REDCap instruments that the data capture of the Rare Disease Common Data Model v2.0.

-These mappings are defined in a configuration file that is provided with the Phenopacket Mapper module.
-All data from the RD CDM can be exported to GA4GH Phenopackets using the Phenopacket Mapper module.
-For all data extending the RD CDM, we predefined a set of mappings that can be used to generate GA4GH Phenopackets.
-These mappings specify how data in REDCap should be coded and formatted to generate GA4GH Phenopackets.